Skip to content

 About Agentic Apps

 Agentic Apps represent a paradigm shift from rule-based systems to dynamic, autonomous systems.
-They are intelligent software systems powered by multiple specialized AI agents that collaborate under the coordination of an orchestrator to understand user intent, decompose complex tasks, and deliver automated outcomes.
-By leveraging large language models (LLMs), agentic apps can reason, adapt, and act without requiring constant human intervention.
+They're intelligent software systems powered by multiple specialized AI agents that collaborate under the coordination of an orchestrator to understand user intent, decompose complex tasks, and deliver automated outcomes.
+By leveraging large language models (LLMs), Agentic apps can reason, adapt, and act without requiring constant human intervention.

 Key Components